 Below is a sample of the presentation topics that are typically covered during the week.

 Q: When is the next Certification Academy?

 A: The next Academy is March 12-16 2018.

 Q: What is the cost of registration?

-A: Registration cost is $200.00 and must be received no later than two weeks before the academy.
-If the applicant’s verification of registration payment is not secured by the deadline, the applicant’s place in the academy will be cancelled and filled with the next applicant on the waiting list (unless payment arrangements have been made with the Director of Training at email@example.com for approval and to coordinate.
+A: The cost if registration is $200.00 per participant.
+Payment should be received no later than two weeks before the Academy.
+Placement in the Academy is not guaranteed until payment is made.
+Without the payment by the deadline, the applicant’s place in the Academy may be cancelled and the participant may be placed on the waiting list.
+If special payment arrangements are needed, please contact the Director of Training at email@example.com for approval and to coordinate.

 Q: What is the cost of recertification and how long does certification last?

 A: The cost of recertification is $125.00.
 Additionally, certified practitioners must submit documentation of 20 hours of continuing education to the NC Victim Service Practitioner Oversight Committee every three (3) years to be re-certified.